CMU-cabot/cabot-e-arduino/README.md

 # Cabot-E-Arduino

 This repository is related to the top handle and its components (push buttons, touch sensor, and vibrators) of Cabot.
-All of these components are connected to an Arduino Mega 2560 board using various connections.
+The handle is usually 3D printed.
+All of the components are assembled on the handle and connected to an Arduino Mega 2560 board using various connections (shown beow in the connection diagram).
 The source code found in this repository, will help you to integrate all of these components with the Cabot body.

 ## Pre-requisites